electronicvisions/brainscales2-demos/ts_05-yin_yang.rst

 referring to the equation of the respective state variable.
 From this, an adjoint system of differential equations for the lagrange multipliers can be found and solved in reverse time.
 They also undergo jumps at the spike times of neurons found by solving (or in our case emulating) the forward dynamics.
-Using he notation :math:`' = - \frac{\mathrm{d}}{\mathrm{d} t}`, the adjoint equations are
+Using the notation :math:`' = - \frac{\mathrm{d}}{\mathrm{d} t}`, the adjoint equations are

 .. math::